Sora language: Overview

+In addition, Sora, like many other Munda languages, uses relator nouns to link nouns with the other parts of the sentence in order to provide a more specific meaning, called compounding.
+These monosyllabic nouns that enhance meaning are called semantic relator nouns and are used widely in Sora.

 Nominal morphology

 Number

-Plural in nouns and verbs is marked by enclitic/suffix -ji positions just right behind noun-suffix -ɘn.
-Animate nouns generally can attach (not obligatorily) the plural suffix, but inanimate nouns may often not.
+Plural in nouns and verbs is marked by enclitic/suffix -ji positions just right behind noun-suffix -ən.
+Animate nouns generally attach (not obligatorily) the plural suffix, but inanimate nouns may often not.

 The plural suffix is not attached after countable numerals and finite numbers but it may trigger plural-verb agreement.
 Numerals can form compounds with nouns; in those cases, they are nominalized and become plural marking by themselves.